NikitaBeloglazov/icecult-reborn/README.md

 Planned:
 * Search sorting
+* Optimize quering users on the current server
+* Fix Bug, if the file name in the search is too long, the download button disappears beyond the visibility zone
 * Search on all servers
-* Optimize quering users on the current server
 * Optimize frontend (rewrite?)

 # Screenshots